-A statement of trustees' responsibilities in relation to the financial statements is required by FRC audit standards (ISA 700).
-Common practice is to omit this statement from the auditor's report and include it within the trustees' annual report instead.
-This statement is not a requirement of the Charities SORP (FRS 102).).
+A statement of trustees' responsibilities in relation to the financial statements is required by paragraphs 33 to 36 of Financial Reporting Council audit standard (ISA 700).
+If not contained within the auditor' report, the practice is to include it within the Trustees' Annual Report instead.
+This statement is not a requirement of the Charities SORP (FRS 102).
 Since the group qualifies as small under section 383, the strategic report required of medium and large companies under: 'The Companies Act 2006 (Strategic Report and Director's Report) Regulations 2013' is not required.
+It should be noted that in England and Wales group accounts must be prepared under charity law if the group's gross income exceeds £1m (after consolidation adjustments).